cybergarage/puzzledb-go/README.md

 # How does PuzzleDB work?

-The name PuzzleDB is derived from the ability to combine multiple modules such as coordinators, storages, and existing database protocol handlers to form a database.
 For information on the concept and architecture of PuzzleDB, refer to the following concept documents:

 -   [Design Concepts](doc/concept.md)